kpatel27/ticket-tracker/README.md

 ## Test

-Run `npm test` to run the Jest test suite
+Run `npm test` to run the Jest test suites.